 As a dentist office in Rancho Santa Margarita, we use fluoride to help strengthen teeth.
 You may even see ads for toothpaste containing fluoride and wonder if it even works; let alone, how it works.
 Fluorine is a naturally occurring substance that is most commonly found in the air, food, and dirt.
 Now, fluoride is also found in public water throughout the country.
 Fluoride is easily absorbed by the body and the enamel (outer layer of the teeth).
 When your enamel absorbs the fluoride, it will strengthen your teeth and decrease your risk for cavities.

 Why it works

-In our dentist office, we also recommend using toothpaste that contains fluoride as a method of strengthening teeth in between dental visits.
+office, we also recommend using toothpaste that contains fluoride as a method of strengthening teeth in between dental visits.
 While this is not as effective as drinking it or having a professional treatment, it can be helpful in reducing the occurrence of cavities.

 When absorbed by the enamel, fluoride helps to remineralize teeth.
 This is important because over time demineralization naturally occurs due to diet, oral hygiene, and age.
 As this happens, the hard enamel on the outside of the teeth becomes weaker, and the teeth can feel more sensitive.
 They can also become more susceptible to cavities.

 By remineralizing and strengthening teeth, fluoride can reduce the risk for cavities.
 In fact, research has found that fluoride can reduce the effect of tooth decay and even reverse the damage before it reaches the point of becoming a traditional cavity.
 We find that this treatment is incredibly effective.

 The application of fluoride